lolthisis/Game-of-life---Unity/README.md

 Open Scene GameOfLife.unity

-->Calibrate your board using gameManager script on GameObject --Manager--

-  -Set the no of rows and cols
+->Calibrate your board using gameManager script on GameObject --Manager-- -Set the no of rows and cols
   -Set time between each tick(generation)
   -Adjust Percentage of cell starting alive

 ->Press Play
+  ->Press on any cell to toggle it's state.
+  ->Press randomize to generate random grid.
+  ->Press Next Generation for going through generation stepwise.

-->Press Space to Pause/Play in runtime
+  ->Press Space or Button on left to Pause/Play in runtime.
 ```
 ## Conway's game of life: